ros-infrastructure/rep/rep-release_third_party.rst

 Having a catkin package.xml
 ---------------------------
 Having a package.xml allows tools like bloom to extract meta data which other wise must be continuously be asked for or stored in some other way.
 The useful meta data in the package.xml that isn't usually shipped with packages in a standard way are things like versioned build, run, and test dependencies, authors, maintainers, license, description, and version.
 Having this meta information in the package.xml makes it possible for the release tools to generate similar description files for multiple platforms (debian, fedora, Homebrew).
+The <build_type> tag allows tools like catkin_make_isolated to know how to build it along side catkin packages in a non-homogeneous workspace.

 Installing a catkin package.xml
 -------------------------------